 If you are also facing any of these issues read our post on how to fix the Task Manager on Windows 11.

 What to expect from the redesigned Windows 11 Task Manager?

 As we wrote above, the redesigned Windows 11 Task Manager is still in its early stages of development.
 So it doesn’t contain many modern design changes at the moment.

 Many more changes are expected to come as Microsoft is bringing back the Eco mode as Efficiency mode.

 However, it will be somehow limited, and users can only apply the Efficiency mode to a single process and not to the entire group.

 Well, this was all about Task Manager in Windows 11.
 We hope the steps mentioned were able to help you.

 You might also be interested in our article on how to open Task Manager when it’s disabled by the Administrator.

-If you still have any issues, or you want to make any suggestions, do let us know in the comments below.
+If you still have any issues or want to make any suggestions, do let us know in the comments below.